-With more than 40,000 Twitter followers and 80,000 Facebook fans, Medina is one of the station’s most prolific social networkers.
+Medina is one of the station’s most prolific social networkers.
 He’s also highly engaged with viewers on Google+, Pinterest, Instagram and Path, a mobile social network.
-He uses his presence across multiple social media platforms in both the digital sphere and on television.
-He constantly looks for ways to leverage the ‘second screen’ experience encouraging the station’s viewers to engage on Twitter and Facebook.
+He uses his news stories across multiple social media platforms in both the digital sphere and on television.
+He is also known for leveraging the ‘second screen’ experience by encouraging the station’s viewers to engage on Twitter and Facebook.

 Medina joined NBC4 as an anchor and manager of “News Raw,” a news show that aired on the station’s digital channel, which focused on hyper local news coverage, culture, technology and social media.
 Coincidentally, Facebook and Twitter were taking off around the same time and Medina used these social media outlets to offer content that he reported on NBC4.

-Prior to joining NBC4, Medina was a general assignment reporter for KSTP-TV in Minneapolis, KPNX-TV in Phoenix, and NBC television affiliates, KOB-TV (NBC) in Albuquerque, and KTSM (NBC) in El Paso.
+Prior to joining NBC4, Medina was a general assignment reporter for KSTP-TV in Minneapolis, KPNX-TV in Phoenix, and NBC television affiliates, KOB-TV in Albuquerque, and KTSM in El Paso.

-Medina often volunteers his time to non-profit organizations throughout the Southland.
-He currently serves as vice president of the National Association of Hispanic Journalists, secretary of UNITY Journalists for Diversity, and is a member of the National Lesbian and Gay Journalist Association and the Native American Journalists Association.
-Medina is also a prolific painter and enjoys writes poetry about the Latino experience.
+Medina currently serves as President of the National Association of Hispanic Journalists.
+He is also secretary of UNITY Journalists for Diversity, and is a member of the National Lesbian and Gay Journalist Association and the Native American Journalists Association.
+Medina is also a prolific painter and enjoys writing poetry about the Latino experience.